In every season lives a story. Every child holds the seeds.

 The deeper meaning of this festival is to recognize and honor the truth and beauty that lives in each one of us… despite how difficult that can be at times.
 The lanterns remind us that we can carry our own light into the darkest times (seasonally or spiritually).
 Our truth, our unique purpose, is ever there to guide us and to be found by others.
 Or, as our teachers have so beautifully expressed, “We come together to find strength in our recognition of each person’s light, to find strength by truly seeing others.
 We find strength in seeing how brightly we can light the way when we come together as a community.”
 In other words, through Lantern Walk, we teach our children (and remind ourselves) of our own unique light that not only lights our own way, but can be a beacon for anyone else who can see it.

 Winter Faire is an event the entire community looks forward to.
 Every year during the winter holiday season, we gather for several hours at Club Tico by City Park.
 Families come and go as their schedules allow, and this is our most valuable school fundraiser.
-The festive mood is set with handmade decorations, delicious fare and live, seasonal music often performed by local children from the larger Waldorf community in Northern Colorado.
-With a silent auction featuring gifts and donations from families and local organizations, we also raise money with the sales of Waldorf-inspired books, toys, ornaments and hand-made scarves, mittens, beanies and more.
-Year after year, children are enchanted by our “Angel Room” — a special Winter Wonderland our teachers and parent volunteers create so our children, your children, experience the excitement and power of giving.
-Inside the Angel Room, children are invited to choose and wrap the *perfect* handmade gift or a special gift from Nature for their family.
+The festive mood is set with handmade decorations, delicious fare and wonderful crafts.
+We also raise money with the sale of Waldorf-inspired books, toys, ornaments and hand-made scarves, mittens, beanies and more.
+Come celebrate the wonder of winter with our community!

 “The light of the Sun gives strength